 Ruby idolized Chicago Jewish boxing champion Barney Ross, who later described him as a “well-behaved” youth.
-But others recall Ruby's hair-trigger temper and street brawls, especially when taunted by the non-Jews in his mixed Jewish-Italian neighborhood.
+But others recall Ruby's hair-trigger temper and street brawls, especially when he was on the receiving end of ethnic bullying in his mixed Jewish-Italian neighborhood.
 Ruby's biographer, Seth Kantor, relates that as an Air Force private, Ruby once beat up a sergeant who called him “a Jew bastard.”

 After World War II, Eva moved to Dallas and began managing nightclubs and restaurants.
 Ruby received an honorable discharge from the Air Force in 1946 and joined Eva a year later in Texas.
 It was in 1947 that Jack, along with brothers Earl and Sam, legally changed his last name to Ruby.

 As a young man in Chicago, Ruby reportedly ran errands for Al Capone’s cousin and henchman Frank Nitti.
 A former Dallas sheriff once testified that Chicago mafia figures told him that Ruby was sent to Texas to run nightclubs that were fronts for illegal gambling operations.